dextr-cloud/dextr-docs/docs/_pages/historical-reports.md

   nav: "docs"
 ---

 Within the Historical Reports TAB you can build, schedule, share and export historical reports without any restrictions on time period.
 YTD, QTD, MTD and numerous other relative time filters.
-Export in excel (.xlxs), share with private URL’s and Dextr Flex’s instant messaging.
+Export in excel (.xlxs), share with private URL’s and ConnectPath’s instant messaging.

 ### Create Report